praveennhiremath/converged/microservices-data-refactoring/detect-communities/detect-communities-med-records.md

 ## Task 3: Analysis of newly formed clusters on medical records

 * There are 28 Nodes in the below cluster :
-* Main Table for forming a cluster is PRSNL, where the major number of tables are connected with this table.
+* Main Table for forming a cluster is PRSNL, where a significant number of tables are connected with this table.

-* Patient and his details, patient allergies, patient tracking and schedules, and his diagnosis details formed a cluster.
+* Patient and his details, allergies, tracking and schedules, and diagnosis details formed a cluster.

 * The Person will have problems, and He consults the Doctor.
 The Doctor will diagnose the patient.
 And the tracking of the patient is carried out.